The College has moved to online instruction for the remainder of the semester Learn more about our ongoing COVID-19 response

 Individual counseling is a collaborative effort between you and your counselor.
-We want to provide an open, supportive, and confidential environment for you to address the issues that are concerning you and to help foster your growth in body, mind and spirit.
+We want to provide an open, supportive and confidential environment for you to address the issues that are concerning you and to help foster your growth in body, mind

 Here are some common concerns that bring students to counseling: